lydell/elm-watch/docs/postprocess.md

 <!-- prettier-ignore-end -->

+{: .info }
-> ℹ️ Postprocessing is an “advanced” feature.
+ℹ️ Postprocessing is an “advanced” feature.
 If you’re just starting out – skip it.

 This lets you change Elm’s JavaScript output.
 There are two use cases for this: